GrieferAtWork/KOSmk4/readme.md

 			- Unsupported instruction emulation
 			- Generating detailed errors for hardware exceptions
 				- Most notably: I don't like how x86_64 triggers a #GP when accessing unaligned memory.
 So by inspecting the faulting instruction, I can determine the unaligned address, and throw an `E_SEGFAULT`, allowing the exception to be handled the same way as an access of an unmapped address.
+	- libpci (user/kernel)
+		- A re-implementation of [libpciaccess-0.16](https://cgit.freedesktop.org/xorg/lib/libpciaccess/) specifically designed to work best on KOS
+		- Used to implement PCI access for kernel drivers, as well as all of the same functionality for user-space
+		- The user-space version of this library can also make use of [pci.ids.gz](http://pci-ids.ucw.cz/) (which you can install via `make_utility`) to display PCI vendor/device names.
 	- ...
 More libraries may get added in the future without being documented here